kawaii5/izbicki.me/blog/religion/2012-11-17-a-simple-method-to-radicalize-your-christianity.markdown

 ---
-title: A simple method to radicalize your Christianity.
+title: A simple method to radicalize your Christianity
 ---